Bhin4787/AI-Powered-Ticket-Routing-SLA-Breach-Prediction-in-JIRA/README.md

 🔮 **Revolutionize your support operations using AI-based automation in JIRA**
-🚀 Boost SLA compliance. 📊 Automate ticket classification. ⚙️ Predict resolution delays — all with Python and machine learning.
+🚀 Boost SLA compliance. 📊 Automate ticket classification. ⚙️ Predict resolution delays, all with Python and machine learning.

 ---